akira-tech/RFQ993471/README.md

   The prototype is deployed in Amazon Web Services (AWS) IaaS.

 ### Unit tests
+  For the unit tests combination of velocity and jasmine are used.
+All tests are located in tests/jasmine folder and test both the client and server sides of the application.
+  The following command runs the tests: npm install -g phantomjs
+  JASMINE_BROWSER=PhantomJS meteor --test --release velocity:METEOR@1.1.0.2_3 --once
-  Top-right corner
+  `JASMINE_BROWSER=PhantomJS meteor --test --once` Top-right corner

 ### Continuous integration system
   Jenkins.